alukosdev/ccsp/reference/glossary.md

 ==- Letter of Intent (LOI)
 A LOI outlines the general plans of an agreement between two or more parties before a legal agreement is finalized.
+==- Liability
+The measure of responsibility an entity has for providing due care.
+An organization can share risk, but it cannot share liability.
 ==- Limits
 A limit creates a *maximum* ceiling for a resource allocation.
 ==- Loss of Governance